Research

 After 2.5 years of being mostly indoors, I have been enjoying discovering more of Canada.
 A stunning country with a lot to see in terms of landscapes and to learn in terms of history.
 While I do not have any field work, I have been extremely lucky to be invited to join scientists across BC and the Yukon to see their research.
 From kelp to boreal forests, I incredibly thankful for the awesome community members that have taken me along.

-With a graduation date planned in the Fall 2024, I am now looking for post-doctoral and other project opportunities across BC.
+With a graduation date planned in the Spring 2025, I am now looking for post-doctoral and other project opportunities across BC.
 My interests are once more to work with Indigenous communities, using remotely sensed and field methods to assess anything relating to community ecology, population assessments and spatial dynamics, phenology, etc. If I have learned something from this PhD, outside of the science, is that I want to work with great people who are deeply passionate about the natural world, and that I want to wake up every morning to do something to work on a project I believe in and that drives me.